-We actually began 2020 in Spain, having spent the Christmas and New Year period at my friend's villa in Mijas, not arriving back into the UK until January 3rd.
+We actually began 2020 in Spain, having spent the Christmas and New Year period at my friend's villa in Mijas, not arriving back in the UK until January 3rd.
 Little did we know when visiting Sendero Cerro de la Medialuna in Mijas on New Years Day that this would be our last trip abroad for the foreseeable future, with planned visits to the US, Hungary and more trips to Spain and France all falling to COVID.

 |Sunset at the marina on Day 1 of Lockdown ~ I can think of worse places to be locked down!|

 When on the 16th March 2020 Matt Hancock told the House of Commons that all unnecessary social contact should cease we knew things were getting serious.
 But of course, it wasn't until March 23rd that Boris Johnson told the country that people ‘must’ stay at home and a multitude of businesses must close with immediate effect.
 I have to say that things changed pretty rapidly for me with the closure of Brandon Marsh Nature Reserve, where I spent many hours both birding and volunteering and our home marina locking down, meaning that all non 'liveaboard' activity should cease.
 In an instant life had changed quite dramatically!

 |A Black Tern at Napton Reservoir on day 25 of Lockdown ~ My first here in over 15 years of visiting.|